 How to Make A Twice Cooked Cheese Souffle

-Stephane won twice the best home cook recipes and his Souffle recipe has been published on the Australian website SBS FOOD which is a nationally recognized and well respected food channel;
+Stephane won twice the best home cook recipes and his cheese Souffle recipe has been published on the Australian website SBS FOOD which is a nationally recognized and well respected food channel;

 The flavours in this soufflé are simple but classic.
 I love the nuttiness of the Comté and the natural saltiness of the pancetta.

 - 25 gplain flour, plus extra for dusting

 - 400 mlpouring cream (at least 45% fat)